barath439/Python_Oop_Project/README.md

-# Python_Oop_Project
+###### Python_Oop_Project

+## NLP Application:

+This project is a simple NLP (Natural Language Processing) application built using the google.generativeai library.
+It allows users to perform sentiment analysis, translation, and detection.
+The application includes a user registration and login system to manage access.

-Features
+## Features
-User Registration and Login:
+1.User Registration and Login:
 New users can register with their name, email, and password.
 Registered users can log in to access the application's features.

-NLP Functionalities:
+2.NLP Functionalities:
 Sentiment Analysis: Analyze the sentiment of a given text.
-Language Translation: Translate text to Tamil.
+Language Translation:Translate text to Tamil.
 Language Detection: Detect the language of a given text.

-Setup
+## Setup
-Clone the Repository:
+1.Clone the Repository:

-sh
-Copy code
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name

-Install Dependencies:
+2.Install Dependencies:
 Ensure you have the google-generativeai library installed.
-If not, you can install it using pip:
+If not, you can install it using pip: pip install google-generativeai

-sh
-Copy code
-pip install google-generativeai
-Add Your API Key:
+3.Add Your API Key:
 Replace "#Add your API Key" in the code with your actual API key from Google Generative AI.

-Usage
+## Usage
 Run the application:

-sh
-Copy code
 python your_script_name.py
 You will be prompted with a menu to register, log in, or exit.
 After logging in, you can choose between sentiment analysis, language translation, or language detection.

-Code Overview
+## Code Overview
-NLPModel Class
+1.NLPModel Class
 Configures the Google Generative AI model with the provided API key.
 Initializes the gemini-pro model.

-NLPApp Class
+## NLPApp Class
 Inherits from NLPModel and provides the main functionality:

-User Management:
+1.User Management:
 __register(): Handles user registration.
 __login(): Handles user login.
-Menu Navigation:
+2.Menu Navigation:
 __first_menu(): Displays the initial menu.
 __second_menu(): Displays the secondary menu after login.
-NLP Functionalities:
+3.NLP Functionalities:
 __sentiment_analysis(): Performs sentiment analysis on user input.
 __language_translation(): Translates user input to Tamil.
 __language_detection(): Detects the language of user input.

-Example Usage
+## Example Usage
-sh
-Copy code
 Hi! how would you like to proceed?

+1. Not a member?
+Register
+2. Already a member?
+Login
+3. Do not want to do anything?
+Exit

 1. Not a member?
 Register
 2. Already a member?
 Login